augustss/verse-semantics/Book/docs/07_types.md

 ## Casting and Conversion

 All type conversions must be explicit, a design choice that eliminates entire categories of bugs while making the programmer's intent clear.
-There's no implicit coercion between types - you must explicitly state how you want values to be converted.
 Converting between numeric types illustrates this principle clearly.
 To convert an integer to a float, you multiply by 1.0:

 <!--verse
 F():void={